 Range of Motion

-When playing a 3D video game, you’ll often be put in the shoes of a character travelling through a wide range of different surroundings.
+When playing a 3D game, you’ll often be put in the shoes of a character travelling through a wide range of different surroundings.
 Players can turn around and see the environment around them at a 360-degree level.
 Films may only involve a single point of view, with animators having no need to worry about what is off screen.
 This can make the environmental design more complex in a video game animation.
-Video game animators must consider the big picture when they’re designing a 3D environment for players to interact with, including views of surrounding rooms and the full range of motion that each character has.
+Video game animators must consider the big picture when they’re designing a 3D game environment for players to interact with, including views of surrounding rooms and the full range of motion that each character has.

 The major difference between a video game animation and a film animation is that the game is designed to be interactive.
 When you’re watching a film, you can simply sit back and passively enjoy the animation.
-Designers don’t need to program the environment to react to stimuli, because you won’t be able to go in and interact with the animation as a viewer.
+Designers don’t need to program the environment to react to stimuli, because you won’t be able to go in and interact with the video game animation as a viewer.
 In a game environment, all of the actions are dependent on what the user chooses to do.
-When an animator is designing their game using 3D software like Autodesk Maya, they’ll need to think about programming these interactive details into the characters and environment of the game.
+When an animator is designing their game using 3D animation software like Autodesk Maya, they’ll need to think about programming these interactive details into the characters and environment of the game.
 Actions are set off by certain motion sequences, using complex animation layering systems.

 Interactivity is built into video games not only in terms of characters interacting with one another, but also of the characters interacting with their environment.
 Video game animators must approach this type of design on several different levels, to provide a more interactive experience for the user.
 Games can have hundreds or even thousands of objects to potentially interact with, each of which must be programmed to be responsive.